Joins two ropes of unequal, or similar, size

 Tying it: The Sheet Bend would replace the Square (Reef) knot except that it is not a binding knot – both ends must be loose in your hands with no load on the ropes.
 (The Square Knot – with all its faults – can be tied tight against a sail, or parcel, and usually stays tight while the second Half Hitch is tied).
 The Weaver’s Knot is tied in various ways.
 One way is shown here.
 A slip knot or noose is tied in the end of the wool.
 The new piece is threaded through the loop.
 Pulling on the Noose ends draws the new piece in.

 Double Sheet Bend: When the ropes are markedly different in size, the tail of the smaller rope can be taken twice round the bight in the larger rope to create the double sheet bend.

-Structure: When correctly tied the two tails lie on the same side of the knot.
-The alternative version - with the tails on opposite sides - is less reliable.
+Structure: When correctly tied the two tails of the Sheet Bend lie on the same side of the knot.
+The alternative version – with the tails on opposite sides – is less reliable.

 - Start: Hang long lengths of rope over a pole.
 If 20 strands of rope are planned, then hang ten pieces each one hanging either side of the pole.

 - Size: Here three ropes have been used to make six strands (forget color).
 In practice many more vertical ropes will be used to make it wider, and it will be longer as well.
 In this picture, colored rope has been used to make it easier to follow the path.

 - Rope Length Needed: It is worth making a test with a short length of rope to determine how much rope is consumed making each square.